parryc/thevoid/templates/leflan/language_azeri.md

 The 2PL form of an IMP verb can be used as a polite request.<cite>[EA, 59](#ea)</cite> Additionally, the INDEFFUT for 2sg/2pl can be used for an even more polite form.
 One may also hear `+A` at the end of the sentence as a softener.

+In Baku, the suffix _-gInAn_ is often attached to the root in colloquial speech, especially with monosyllabic roots.

 ### Future

 Azeri differentiates between two types of future tenses: defnitive and indefinite.
 The definite future tense "indicates that the action in question definitely will (or will not) occur."<cite>[EoA, 88](#eoa)</cite> Whereas the indefinite future tense is more ambiguous as to the likeliness of occurance.